challenge-project/challenge-doc/understanding-modification-scripts.md

 );
 ```

-### Defining problems most effeciently
+### Defining problems most efficiently

 This practice can be seen in the official modification scripts.
-Because problems are often reusable and signing all of the needed information can't be clearly done in one line, in the modification script at the top of the code, we write down a function which creates the struct and assigns it all of the details.
-We can optionally add parameters if the problem is slighly more dynamic.
+Because problems are often reusable and signing all of the needed information can't be clearly done in one line, in the modification script at the top of the code, we write down a function that creates the struct and assigns it all of the details.
+We can optionally add parameters if the problem is slightly more dynamic.
 I call these functions **problem functions**.

 ```php
 Void Problem_CannotRemoveCheckpoint(SChWaypoint _Checkpoint) {